 Fortunately, crowns and bridges can offer many of the same benefits.
 For example, having a crown or bridge placed can improve the appearance of your smile, especially because the size, shape, and color of your restoration can be matched to your natural teeth.

-If you’re interested in learning more about a crown or a bridge—or your other restoration options—please don’t hesitate to contact Chamberland Dentistry PC at 931-684-9167.
+If you’re interested in learning more about a crown or a bridge—or your other restoration options—please don’t hesitate to contact Chamberland Dentistry at 931-684-9167.
 Our dentist, Dr. Pam Chamberland will be happy to assess the state of your smile and recommend the restoration that best fits your needs.